 - Draining a CPAM cyst using a special needle

 - Placing a shunt in the mass to help it continue to drain so that there is no or little re-accumulation of the fluid

 - Fetal surgery to remove the mass in rare situations

 Pulmonary Hypoplasia (Small Lungs)

 There are very few reports of babies having pulmonary blastoma, which is an extremely rare type of lung cancer.
-However, there are many reports of lung cancer developing within a CPAM in early adulthood.
+However, there are reports of lung cancer developing within a CPAM in early adulthood.
 In CPAM, the abnormally developed lung tissue may already have a genetic predisposition to form cancer.
 With chronic infection and inflammation, lung cancer can form.
-This is why many parents elect to remove the CPAM after birth, essentially preventing any chance of lung cancer from the CPAM.
+This is why many parents elect to remove the CPAM after birth, essentially preventing any chance of lung cancer development from the mass.